Kurukh language: Classification

 Kurukh belongs to the Northern Dravidian group of the Dravidian family languages, and is closely related to Sauria Paharia and Kumarbhag Paharia, which are often together referred to as Malto.

 Writing systems

 Kurukh is written in Devanagari, a script also used to write Sanskrit, Hindi, Marathi, Nepali and other Indo-Aryan languages.

+In 1991, Basudev Ram Khalkho from Odisha released the Kurukh Banna script.
+In Sundargarh district of Odisha the Kurukh Banna alphabet is taught and promoted by Kurukh Parha.
+Fonts have been developed and people are using it widely in books, magazines and other material.
+The alphabet is also used by Oraon people in the states of Chhattisgarh, Bengal, Jharkhand and Assam.

 In 1999, Narayan Oraon, a doctor, invented the alphabetic Tolong Siki script specifically for Kurukh.
 Many books and magazines have been published in Tolong Siki script, and it saw official recognition by the state of Jharkhand in 2007.
 The Kurukh Literary Society of India has been instrumental in spreading the Tolong Siki script for Kurukh literature.